Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-\paragraph{WM:} As for the motor task, two fMRI runs were collected for the HCP's WM task.
-Each run contains eight task (25 s each) and four fixation blocks (15 s each).
-In task blocks, individuals see images of one of four different stimulus types (body parts, faces, places or tools).
-Half of the task blocks use a 2-back working memory task (individuals are asked to respond “target” when the current stimulus is the same as the stimulus 2 back) while the other half uses a 0-back working memory task (a target stimulus is presented at the beginning of a block and individuals are asked to respond “target” whenever a stimulus matches the target).
-Each task block consists of 10 trials (2.5 s each).
-In each trial, a stimulus is presented for 2 s followed by a 0.5 s interstimulus interval.
-As we are not interested in identifying any effect of the N-back task condition on brain activity, we pool the data of the two N-back conditions.
+\paragraph{WM:} In the HCP's WM task, individuals see images of one of four different stimulus types (namely, body parts, faces, places or tools).
+In one half of the task blocks, individuals are asked to indicate whether the current stimulus is the same as the stimulus that was shown 2 before (2-back).
+In the other half of the task blocks, individuals are asked to indicate whether the currently presented stimulus is the same as a target stimulus that was shown at the beginning of the block (0-back).
+Two fMRI runs were collected for this task, each comprising eight task (25 s each) and four fixation blocks (15 s each).
+Each task block consists of 10 trials (2.5 s each) of 2 s stimulus presentation and 0.5 s interstimulus interval.
+Note that we pool the data of the two N-back conditions because we are not interested in identifying any effect of the N-back condition on brain activity.